Maryland vs. Illinois NCAA Football Odds, Plays and Insights | September 17, 2021

 Illinois Stats and Trends

-- So far this year Illinois has one win against the spread.
+- Illinois has one win against the spread in three games this year.

-- The Fighting Illini have yet to cover the spread this year when underdogs by 7.5 points or more.
+- The Fighting Illini have been underdogs by 7 points or more two times this year and covered the spread once.

-- Illinois' games this year have gone over the point total two times in four opportunities (50%).
+- Illinois' games this year have hit the over on two of three set point totals (66.7%).

-- Illinois is 1-3 against the spread and 1-2 overall in games when it scores more than 12 points.
+- Illinois is 1-2 against the spread and 1-2 overall when the team records more than 12.0 points.

-- In games that Illinois churns out over 235.5 yards, the team is 1-3 against the spread and 1-2 overall.
+- When Illinois churns out over 235.5 yards, the team is 1-2 against the spread and 1-2 overall.

 - The Fighting Illini have four giveaways this season, while the Terrapins have five takeaways .